ACCOUNTING for Everyone

 Week 1

 Welcome to the first lesson.
-This lesson is very short on purpose as we do not want to overwhelm anyone.
+This lesson is very short on purpose.
+We do not do overwhelm here.
 Let’s get going…

 Accounts